 The greatest product or service in the world will not sell if you have not clearly defined why someone should buy from you instead of your competitors.
 “Build it and they will come is a fallacy.”
 If you have not yet figured out what is unique about your product or service and found a compelling and cost effective way to communicate it in everything you do, you are literally flushing your marketing budget down the toilette.

-8. No Testing and Measuring
+8. No testing and measurement

 The simple act of testing and measuring everything in your business…and I mean everything…will save you thousands of dollars this year.
 No matter what “it” is, if you haven’t tested and measured “it”, you don’t really know if “it” works.
 And until you know if it works, you don’t have a reliable, predictable business that will run without out.

 Unfortunately, there are no quick fixes.
-As you already know or suspect, some of the most common forms of self-sabotage are habits because they are deeply ingrained behaviours that take time to establish or eliminate.
+As you already know or suspect, some of the most common forms of self-sabotage are habits because they are deeply ingrained behaviors that take time to establish or eliminate.

 In the 1960′s a highly regarded plastic surgeon, Dr. Maxwell Maltz discovered that it took 21 days for amputees to cease feeling phantom sensations in their amputated limb.
 From further observations and significant research he established that it takes 21 days to create a new habit.